AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

    :language: none

-We don't show here a variant of the same update loop over a list, which requires more involved postconditions and loop invariants, and is not proved completely with the default provers Alt-Ergo and CVC4.
+We don't show here a variant of the same update loop over a list, which requires more involved postconditions and loop invariants, and is proved completely with the provers Alt-Ergo, CVC4 and Z3.